KoningYoram/Jidoka-demo/README.md

 ## Todo

-- implement React.lazy in about and contact pages
+- implement React.lazy in about and contact pages, use Loader component in suspense
 - Add contact form to contact page (endpoint available in requestservice)